 The event will consist of three classes, as follows:-

-Class A – Experts
+Class 1 – Experts

-You must enter class A if:-
+You must enter class 1 if:-

-Class B – Semi Experts
+Class 2 – Semi Experts

 Crews not eligible for either class 1 or 3.

-Class C – Novices
+Class 3 – Novices

 Neither member of the crew having won the Novice class (Class 3) on any rally (excluding 12 cars), nor finished in a position that would place either crew member in Class 1.

-- a) Crews eligible for two classes must enter the higher class.
+• Crews eligible for two classes must enter the higher class.

-- b) Crews may be reclassified at the discretion of the organisers.
+• Crews may be reclassified at the discretion of the organisers.

-- c) Entries accepted without seeding information will be allocated a start number at the end of their class.
+• Entries accepted without seeding information will be allocated a start number at the end of their class.

-- d) Competitors’ results on stage rallies may be used at the organisers’ discretion.
+• Competitors’ results on stage rallies may be used at the organisers’ discretion.

-- e) NO discussion will be entered into regarding seeding.
+• NO discussion will be entered into regarding seeding.

 Awards will be presented as follows:-

-First overall – Challenge Cups and awards
+First overall – two awards

-First in each class – Challenge Cups and awards
+First in each class – two awards

-Second in each class – Awards
+Second in each class – two awards

-Third in each class – Awards
+Third in each class – two awards

-Best Mixed or All-female crew – Awards
+Best Mixed or All-female crew – two awards

-Highest placed under 1400cc crew – Awards
+Highest placed under 1400cc crew – two awards

-Best Presented Car – Awards
+Best Presented Car – two awards

-All challenge cups remain the property of Barcud Motor Club and must be returned after 11 months, or sooner on request.
 No crew may win more than one award, other than the “Best Presented Car” award.
 Other awards may be announced in the Final Instructions.

 All payments made on the night MUST be in cash.
 No other method of payment will be accepted.